God's grace is personal yet has communal, societal and global dimensions

 AGAPE Community Kitchen

 "I was hungry and you fed me."
-The Agape Community Kitchen had been operating for five years out of Second Church after re-construction stalled at the parish house at First Church.
+The Agape Community Kitchen operated for five years out of Second Church after re-construction stalled at the parish house at First Church.
 With construction now completed, the meal program has returned to First Church on Broad St. and serves dinners to hundreds of people in need every Wednesday night from 5-6 pm, 52 weeks a year.
 Since 2000, the Agape Kitchen has served over 100,000 meals to people in the Elizabeth area.
 Young people from Elizabeth and from Westfield and other suburbs have first-hand experience working together in a vital mission project.
 As they serve those in need they build important friendships.

 Summer Vacation Bible School